-- enumerable_thread_specific - a container class providing local storage to any of the running threads - outside of parallel contexts, the contents of all thread-local copies are accessible by iterator or using combine or combine_each methods - thread-local copies are lazily created, with default, exemplar or function initialization - thread-local copies do not move (during lifetime, and excepting clear()) so the address of a copy is invariant. - the contained objects need not have operator=() defined if combine is not used. - enumerable_thread_specific containers may be copyconstructed or assigned. - thread-local copies can be managed by hash-table, or can be accessed via TLS storage for speed.
+- outside of parallel contexts, the contents of all thread-local copies are accessible by iterator or by using combine / combine_each methods - the address of a copy is invariant, as threadlocal copies do not move - during their whole lifetime, but with the exception of clear() - clear() also frees the TLS key, if it was allocated - the contained objects need not have operator=() defined if combine methods are not used. - enumerable_thread_specific containers may be copyconstructed or assigned. - thread-local copies can be managed by hash-table, or can be accessed via TLS storage for speed.